Runnable editor

 Windmill parses your eval and frontend scripts using the swc parser compiled to wasm to extract any references to outputs.
 It allows Windmill to suggest dependencies for frontend scripts.

-Evals are only evaluated on changes to the outputs that have been identified.
+Evals are by default evaluated on changes to the outputs that have been identified.
+The auto-evaluation can be toggled off.

 Clicking on the dedicated link, evals can be "transformed to a frontend script".